hak5/usbrubberducky-payloads/payloads/library/general/Ascii/Win_HID_MonaLisa/readme.md

 | 1.0     | Initial release |

 ## Description
-My Ducky testing script opens notepad and displays an ascii art version of the Mona Lisa.
+Opens notepad and displays an ascii art version of the Mona Lisa.